 Heart disease is the leading cause of death for both men and women in the United States, being responsible for

 Adults over the age of 65 years are more likely than younger people to have heart disease because the heart changes with age.
-Heart disease is a significant cause of disability, according to the National Institute on Aging, who note that it affects the ability of millions of older people to be active and have a good quality of life.
+Heart disease is a significant cause of disability, according to the

 Now, a new study has confirmed the benefits of exercise for both physical ability and mental health, regardless of a person’s age.